Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the Rednukem engine that makes this possible.
 Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.

 ### OpenJazz (Jazz Jackrabbit)(Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
-Instructions: Add the dos game files to the roms/ports/openjazz/gamedata/ folder then start OpenJazz from Ports in the emulationstation menu.
+Instructions: Add the dos game files to the roms/ports/openjazz/gamedata/ folder then start OpenJazz from Ports in the emulationstation menu. \
+Notes: Thanks to [AlisterT](https://github.com/AlisterT/openjazz) for creating the opensource port that makes this possible.
+Also thanks to [Jetup13](https://github.com/Jetup13/openjazz-oga) for the porting work for the rk3326 platform.

 ### OpenTyrian (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: OpenTyrian 2.1 files are already included as they were made freeware sometime ago.
 Just start OpenTyrian from Ports in the Emulationstation.

 ### Prehistorik 2 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Includes the demo files.
 You can add your own full game Dos files to the ports/prehistorik2/gamedata folder.
-Then just start Prehistorik 2 from Ports in the Emulationstation menu.
+Then just start Prehistorik 2 from Ports in the Emulationstation menu. \
+Notes: Thanks to [cyxx](https://github.com/cyxx/blues) for the Blues Brothers engine that makes this possible.
+Also thanks to [Jetup13](https://github.com/Jetup13/blues-oga) for the porting work for the rk3326 platform.

 ### Quake 1 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in the emulationstation menu